-The government has announced that from 1 January 2020, it will no longer be possible to deduct administrative fines from your income tax or corporate income tax.
-As an employer, you will no longer be allowed to deduct compensations you give your employees for administrative fines.
+From 1 January 2020 it is no longer allowed to deduct administrative penalties from your income tax or corporate income tax.
+As an employer, you are no longer allowed to deduct compensations you give your employees for administrative penalties.

-The government also announced an increase in general tax credit (arbeidskorting) from 2020 through 2022.
+The general tax credit (arbeidskorting) will increase over the period 2020 - 2022.
 The increase means that employees and employers who are liable for income tax, and have an income of between €10,000 and €98,000, will have to pay less income tax.
 The measure also means that employees who earn between €20,000 and €35,000 will benefit extra if they decide to start working longer hours.